scaleway/terraform-provider-scaleway/docs/resources/object_bucket_website_configuration.md

 * `website_endpoint` - The website endpoint.

 ~> **Important:** Please check our concepts section to know more about the [endpoint](https://www.scaleway.com/en/docs/storage/object/concepts/#endpoint).

+## error_document

+The error_document configuration block supports the following arguments:

+* `key` - (Required) The object key name to use when a 4XX class error occurs.

 ## Import